letterbeezps/leetcode-algorithm/docs/Contributing.md

 ### Generate A New README

-**DON'T modify the Table in the readme manually at any time.**
+**DON'T** modify the table in the `readme.md` manually at any time.

-We can generate a new Table by using script.
+We can generate a new table by using script:

-Run:

-`npm run g`
+    npm run g

 **Make sure that you have already installed `node.js` and the version is greater than 10.0.0**